scelerat/vico_review/vico_review.md

 Room For Improvement
 --------------------

-For me the number-one improvement for the editing environment would be for insert mode to fully support typical Mac conventions.
+The best (and likely a simple) improvement for the editing environment would be for insert mode to fully support typical Mac conventions.
 Mostly that means I can Option- and Command-delete just as in other apps.

-Number two would be multi-file search (and replace).
+Also a high priority would be multi-file search (and replace).
 BBedit still rules the roost for multifile search among Mac text editors.
 Coda also has a nice Find in Files Command, and Textmate's works, at the very least.
 Vico doesn't even have the option.
 I sincerely hope that something is in the works in this regard for Vico.
 Right now when this becomes necessary (several times a day), I am either using a command line `find | xargs grep` command or switching into BBEdit.
 A dialog-box-based search and replace would also be a welcome addition.

+Another Mac OS convention is to have a Use Selection for Find command (typically mapped to Command-E).
+This populates the Find command with that text and makes the Find Next (typically mapped to Command-G -- presumably Find aGain) find the next instance of the selection.
+It also can populate the find dialogs for other applications (such as Safari) using an OS-level service.
+TextMate and BBEdit both do this.
+It would be nice if Vico did too, as well as the full complement of standard Mac OS Find commands and shortcuts.

 As of version 1.1 you cannot pipe the output of command-line commands into Vico. e.g. `$ cat vico_review.md | vico` switches from Terminal to Vico, but Vico does not open an anonymous window with the result of the pipe, as BBEdit and TextMate do.